 Hepatitis C genotype 1 is treated with three drugs: pegylated interferon, ribavirin, and a protease inhibitor.
 Treatment can last for as long 48 weeks, and will results in a sustained virologic response (SVR) in up to 70 percent of people who have never been treated for HCV.

 Genotypes 2 and 3 are treated with pegylated interferon and ribavirin (standard dose is 800 mg/day, but weight based dosing is also used in some cases).
 Duration of treatment ranges from three to 12 months, depending on hepatitis C viral load, liver damage, insulin resistance, and early response to treatment.
 Most people are treated for six months because the risk for relapse is greater when treatment is shortened.
 SVR rates among first-time treatment takers can be over 90 percent for genotype 2, and are 65 percent or more in HCV genotype 3.

 HCV genotype 4 is treated with 48 weeks of pegylated interferon and weight-based ribavirin; SVR rates in people living with HCV being treated for the first time are as high as 70 percent.

-Here's more specific information on each of these important classes of HCV treatments:
+Here's more specific information on the approved HCV treatment options:

 Pegylated interferon.
 Interferon is a protein made by the immune system, named because it interferes with viral reproduction.
 In addition, interferon signals the immune system to recognize and respond to microorganisms, including viral and bacterial infections.
 Infected cells release interferon to trigger the immune response.
 There are three types of interferon: alfa, beta and gamma.
 Interferon alfa is used to treat viral hepatitis and some types of cancer.